It’s harder to control spending in our modern world than it was 20 years ago.

 The Solution: Increase Financial Literacy

 Access to a computer and self-discipline are all you need to increase financial literacy and control spending.
-For example, you can make a spending plan for zero cost in my Google Sheets Expense and Income Tracker.
+For example, you can make a spending plan for free with the Google Sheets Expense and Income Tracker.